rendleyhq/docs.rendleysdk.com/getting-started/fonts.md

 await Engine.getInstance().getFontRegistry().loadFromCssUrl("Roboto", fontCssUrl);
 ```

-This will parse the css and load all the font faces defined in the file.
+This will parse the CSS and load all the font faces defined in the file.

-## Import from font files
+## Import from Font Files

 You can also import a font by specifying the URL to the font file.
-The font should be in a format support by the [FontFace](https://developer.mozilla.org/en-US/docs/Web/API/FontFace) API Here's an example:
+The font should be in a format supported by the [FontFace](https://developer.mozilla.org/en-US/docs/Web/API/FontFace) API.
+Here's an example:

 ```typescript{3}
 const fontUrl = "https://myapp.com/fonts/Roboto.woff";